-The applicant must be able to demonstrate they can independently drive safely to the high standard required for the awarding of a full licence, ie without verbal or physical assistance.
+The applicant must be able to demonstrate they can independently drive safely, ie without verbal or physical assistance.

-- the TO or support person in the vehicle provides any verbal or physical assistance to the applicant while the test is in progress - the TO or support person in the vehicle intervenes verbally or physically while the test is in progress to prevent a collision or prevent the development of an unsafe situation.
+- the testing officer or support person in the vehicle provides any verbal or physical assistance to the applicant while the test is in progress - the testing officer or support person in the vehicle intervenes verbally or physically while the test is in progress to prevent a collision or prevent the development of an unsafe situation.